Ariel-Rodriguez/react-amp-template/README.md

 </div>

-Write AMP pages using React syntaxt right the way and style with your preferred style manager
+Write AMP pages using React syntax right the way and style with your preferred style manager

 <dl>
   <dt>:zap: AMP elements</dt>